 - 1. A volunteer who has been a highly evaluated Council Adult Educator for several years. - 2.
 A volunteer who chairs an annual Service Unit event that is well-evaluated over the last several years - 3.
-A Service Unit Manager who year after year organizes for her region a successful fundraising event to benefit the council as a whole.
+A Service Unit Manager who, year after year, organizes for their region a successful, fundraising event to benefit the council as a whole.